CoreElectronics/CE-PiicoDev-RGB-LED-MicroPython-Module/README.md

 If you have any technical questions, or concerns about licensing, please contact technical support on the [Core Electronics forums](https://forum.core-electronics.com.au/).

 # Attribution
-This project is based off the [Qwiic Switch](https://github.com/sparkfunX/Qwiic_Switch) project by Sparkfun.
+C++ code firmware project is based off the [Qwiic Switch](https://github.com/sparkfunX/Qwiic_Switch) project by Sparkfun.
 It makes use of the register structure and i2c device drivers.

 *\"PiicoDev\" and the PiicoDev logo are trademarks of Core Electronics Pty Ltd.*